 3. Ilha da Queimada Grande, Brazil: An Island Inhabited by World’s Deadliest Snakes

-This is one of the most dangerous and the most restricted places on earth.
+This is one of the most dangerous and most restricted places on earth.
 The entire island is covered with snakes.
 It’s believed that the snakes became trapped on the island when the rising sea levels disconnected the island from the mainland.

 For the safety of visitors and snakes alike, visitors are completely barred from entering the island.
 Only selected researchers and the Brazilian Navy is allowed to visit the snake island.

-The main highlight the island is the critically endangered snake species called the golden lanceheads.
+The main highlight of the island is the critically endangered snake species called the golden lanceheads.
 There are about 4000 lancehead snakes on the island.
 The snake is supposedly 5 times more poisonous than its mainland relative and can melt away human skin.

 4. Surtsey Island, Iceland: Off-Limits to Visitors to Minimise Human Interference

 Surtsey Island is believed to be the newest island on the planet made by volcanic eruptions.
 It became an island in the 1960s.
-The island was declared as a World Heritage Site by UNESCO in 2008 for its immense scientific value.
+The island was declared a World Heritage Site by UNESCO in 2008 for its immense scientific value.

 Only a few scientists are allowed to visit the island.
 This is done so as to protect the island’s environment and minimize human interference.

 Scientists believe that the ecological balance of the island is extremely sensitive and any human interference can hinder its natural course of development.
 Over recent years, the island has become home to a number of animals and sea birds.